fpelosi/portfolio/_drafts/2024-09-29-secured-student-loan-financing.md

 # The Economic Value of a Degree
 The [College Scorecard](https://collegescorecard.ed.gov/) is a great resource published by the U.S. Department of Education.
 The scorecard helps prospective students find the right fit by providing data to compare colleges: their fields of study, costs, admissions, results, and more.

 Seeing as I live in New York, let's use the University at Buffalo, the largest State University of New York, as an example.
+Looking at two degrees

 Studies on Degree Earnings**: Cite statistics and studies showing the salary differentials based on degree type.